Behavior¶

 \run [a-z]+ h[ae]llo

-.
-For the second run it feeds the string "hallo"
+[a-z]+.
+For the second run it feeds the string "hallo".
+The output

 of the run command is printed to the standard output.
 Below, is the example